Short Spike Stitch – Pattern Description

 Repeat rows 3 -6 until you have the required length.

-And this is how you crochet the Wattle Stitch.
-If you found this tutorial helpful, please share and Pin!
-Follow me on Pinterest HERE.
+And this is how you crochet the Short Spike Stitch.
+If you found this tutorial helpful, please share and Pin it!
+Follow me on Pinterest here.

 Don’t forget to tag me @craftinghappinesscrochet with your creations, I would love to see them and share them with my fellow crocheters.